Data4Democracy/democratizing_weather_data/democratizing_weather_data/streaming/Readme.md

 [TODO] Describe Conda, etc.

 ## Future Work
+- Add a "files of interest" section.
+- Add isntructions for setting up Bitnami Kafka server & scripts.
+- Add instructions for setting up the conda envirionmnt for Jupyter
 - Create a sandbox repo, and move a bunch of files there.
 - Finalize comprehensive data frames, export to csv, upload to data.world.
-- Assemble a data dictionary
+  - Assemble a data dictionary for data.world